 Anime will forever be popular, but thanks to TikTok compilations with catchy songs and fabulous cosplayers, many people just discovered the world of anime.
 And no, Avatar: The Last Airbender does not count as an anime, despite the very similar animation styles and techniques.
-The first anime ever released in Japan in 1917—with over 100 years to develop artistic styles and genres to explore, it’s no wonder why these anime shows continue to remain popular.
-From shows about everyday life to your worst nightmares animated, anime quite literally provides something for everyone.
+The first anime ever released in Japan in 1917—with over 100 years to develop artistic styles and genres to explore, it’s no wonder why these anime remain popular.
+Ranging from everyday life to your worst nightmares animated, anime quite literally provides something for everyone.

 Read on for the top 10 anime you need to binge (with or without subtitles!)